 Family Law Hot Topics in Iowa

 Last month, I presented to 300 family lawyers at the Iowa State Bar Association’s Family Law conference.
-They wanted to hear about skills to teach their clients to better manage potentially high conflict cases, so I gave them 3 hours on New Ways for Families.
+They wanted to hear about skills to teach their clients to better manage potentially high conflict cases, so I gave them 3 hours on New Ways for Families®.
 It’s gratifying to see more and more family lawyers around the U.S. and Canada, who want to teach their clients skills for problem-solving, rather than just solving their problems for them.
-This is the big “paradigm shift” of New Ways for Families – especially teaching clients how to write “BIFF Responses” to the other party’s hostile or inaccurate emails [see BIFF: Quick Responses to High Conflict People - available as a book or video!].
+This is the big “paradigm shift” of New Ways for Families – especially teaching clients how to write “BIFF Responses” to the other party’s hostile or inaccurate emails [see BIFF: Quick Responses to High Conflict People - available as a book!].
 We did an example, with the whole group of 300 writing a BIFF Response to a typical high conflict email about a parenting issue.
-Then I asked two volunteers the “10 Questions” for Coaching for BIFF Responses [see Coaching for BIFF Responses Video Training] This helped demonstrate how different BIFF Responses can be appropriate, depending on three things: 1) Who the BIFF writer is, who the respondent is and what the situation is.
+Then I asked two volunteers the “10 Questions” for Coaching for BIFF Responses.
+This helped demonstrate how different BIFF Responses can be appropriate, depending on three things: 1) Who the BIFF writer is, who the respondent is and what the situation is.
 There’s no one right way to write a BIFF Response, so long as it’s Brief, Informative, Friendly and Firm.

 We also discussed teaching clients how to make reasonable proposals and respond reasonably to proposals during settlement negotiations.
 Family lawyers are in a really good position to educate their clients about their choices and the consequences of these choices, by educating them about the law and what looks reasonable or unreasonable to the court.
 Helping clients prepare reasonable proposals gives them more responsibility in negotiations, and also helps them accept the final outcome better.
 Just having lawyers or judges make decisions doesn’t really help clients, especially the high-conflict clients who want to put their energy into fighting the decisions made by others.